otrv4/otrv4/otrv4.md

 * If the state is not `ENCRYPTED_MESSAGES`:
   * Inform the user that an unreadable encrypted message was received by replying with an Error Message: `ERROR_2`.
-  * There are only one other states in which a participant can receive an encrypted message (that do not have the same format as a data message):
+  * There are only one other state in which a participant can receive an encrypted message (that do not have the same format as a data message):
-      * On `START`: when the other participant sends you an Non-Interactive-Auth message that has an attached encrypted message with it.
+      * On `START`: when the other participant sends you an Non-Interactive-Auth message that has an attached encrypted message in it.

 * Otherwise: